-Staff Training: Home Forward's current strategic plan (2016-2020) recognizes that how our work is done matters to our community and staff.
-To strengthen our relationship with the people we serve and with each other, Home Forward continues to re-evaluate best practices and approaches to offer relevant information and training for staff.
-Training includes Trauma-Informed practice, a recognized model that recognizes the impact trauma can have on people and commits to not repeating traumatic experiences.
-The goal is to provide staff with knowledge and tools suitable for their position to recognizing symptoms of trauma and applying trauma informed awareness in engaging in the work and to support this by creating Trauma Informed policies and procedures that encourage healing and a sense of safety.
+Staff Training: Home Forward continues to re-evaluate best practices and approaches to offer relevant information and training for staff.
+Training includes trauma-informed practice, a recognized model that acknowledges the impact trauma can have on people and commits to not repeating traumatic experiences.

+The goal is to provide staff with knowledge and tools suitable for their position to recognize symptoms of trauma and apply trauma-informed awareness in engaging in the work and to support this by creating trauma-informed policies and procedures that encourage healing and a sense of safety.

-Security Deposit Assistance: Home Forward uses single-fund flexibility to offer security deposit assistance to t participants leasing up with Veterans Affairs Supportive Housing (VASH) vouchers.
+Security Deposit Assistance: Home Forward uses single-fund flexibility to offer security deposit assistance to participants leasing up with VASH vouchers.
 For homeless veterans, a lack of funds for security deposits is a serious barrier to successful use of VASH vouchers.
 Home Forward's funds are to be used only when the service agencies working with these populations are not able to otherwise arrange for deposit assistance.

-Tenant Education Class and Deposit Assistance: During FY2016, Home Forward entered into a contract with a community-based tenant advocate organization, the Community Alliance of Tenants (CAT), to teach new and transferring HCV holders about their rights and responsibilities as tenants.
+Tenant Education Class and Deposit Assistance: Home Forward partners with a community-based tenant advocacy organization, the Community Alliance of Tenants, to teach new and transferring HCV holders about their rights and responsibilities as tenants.
 Upon completing the class, voucher holders are given one-time access to \$200 in deposit assistance for their housing search.
-This partnership grew out of concern that in the current competitive rental market, and with the recent changes in Oregon landlord/tenant law, voucher holders needed more education about how to be successful applicants and tenants.
+This partnership grew out of concern that in the current rental market, and with changes in Oregon landlord/tenant law, voucher holders needed more education about how to be successful applicants and tenants.

-Inter-jurisdictional Transfer Program for Survivors of Domestic Violence: In collaboration with other MTW-authorized housing authorities and the local domestic violence service system, Home Forward has implemented an inter-jurisdictional transfer program to assist participants who are survivors of domestic violence.
-The program ensures continued access to stable and safe housing when it is deemed necessary that the household move to another jurisdiction to avoid violence that is likely to become lethal or nearlethal.
+Inter-jurisdictional Transfer Program for Survivors of Domestic Violence: In collaboration with other MTW agencies and the local domestic violence service system, Home Forward has implemented an interjurisdictional transfer program to assist participants who are survivors of domestic violence.
+The program ensures continued access to stable and safe housing when it is deemed necessary that the household move to another jurisdiction to avoid violence that is likely to become lethal or near-lethal.
 A local domestic violence service provider has assigned two full-time advocates to work on-site with Home Forward participants and residents.
 The advocates can recommend voucher participants to this transfer program and provide advocacy and assistance with relocation to the new jurisdiction.
 Clients are connected with a local domestic violence agency in the new jurisdiction for support after their transfer.
-Home Forward allocates up to \$2,000 per household for relocation costs, for up to five households each year.
-In addition, Home Forward intends to absorb the vouchers of up to five families referred by partnering MTW agencies.
+Home Forward allocates appropriate funding for relocation costs and intends to absorb the vouchers referred by partnering MTW agencies.

-Expungement Partnership: Home Forward is collaborating with Metropolitan Public Defender (MPD), a non-profit legal firm, to provide legal services to assist Home Forward residents, participants, and waitlist households with criminal record expungements along with consultation on any outstanding obligations to the court system.
-By reducing a barrier to housing and employment that is associated with a criminal background, Home Forward will help residents gain greater housing choice options in our community and ability for increased opportunity for work focused households to obtain employment.
+Expungement Partnership: Home Forward collaborates with Metropolitan Public Defender, a non-profit law firm, to provide legal services to assist Home Forward residents, participants, and waitlist households with criminal record expungements along with consultation on any outstanding obligations to the court system.
+By reducing barriers to housing and employment that are associated with a criminal background, Home Forward supports residents to have greater housing choice in our community and ability for increased opportunity to obtain employment.
 Home Forward also plans to see a decrease in administrative costs related to screening denials as an outcome of this project.
-Home Forward is using MTW Initiative Funds to support this program.
+Home Forward uses MTW Initiative Funds to support this program.